 Even if you're a profitable bettor long-term, short-term variance can destroy you if you're betting too much per game.
 Risk of ruin calculates the chance that a string of losses wipes you out before your edge can recover the bankroll.

 The formula depends on three things: your win percentage, your average odds, and what percentage of your bankroll you're betting per game.
-Increase any of those and your risk of ruin changes dramatically.
+Change any one of those variables and your risk of ruin shifts dramatically.

 | Unit Size | Risk of Ruin | What This Means |